William-Wealsby/Laplace-Solver/README.md

 Simple Laplace Equation Solver

-Before using add your required boundary conditions to main.cpp
+Before using, add your required boundary conditions to main.cpp